cjdbarlow/Part-One/local-anaesthetics.md

 Local anaesthetic drugs create a use-dependent temporary blockade of neuronal transmission by blocking the voltage-gated sodium channel in the cell membrane, preventing depolarisation.

+All local anaesthetics consist of:
+* A hydrophilic component
+* A lipophilic aromatic ring
+* An amide or ester link connecting the two

 ##Mechanism of Action
 Action is dependent on blockade of the sodium channel.
 Two theories exist:
 * **Unionised** drug **passes through the cell membrane**, and then becomes **ionised intracellularly**